jemish8/Algorithms-2020fall/README.md

 * Here is an example project by a student who took this course in Fall 2018 - [MAZE-A-TRON game using BFS](http://umsl.edu/~adhikarib/cs4130-fall2017/student-projects/mazeatron/) [report](http://umsl.edu/~adhikarib/cs4130-fall2017/student-projects/mazeatron-report.pdf)

 ## L. Homeworks
 * There will be some homeworks from each chapter that we cover.
 Many of the homeworks will require you to implement algorithms.
+These programming homeworks carry more weights.
 Some homeworks will require you to trace an algorithm (in paper) and submit your solution.
 You can take a picture of your solution and submit in Canvas.

 ## M. Grade composition
 * Homeworks (including programming homeworks) = 50 points